KatherineMichel/creating-a-steakhouse-website-using-wordpress/user-research/user-research.md

 Actual user feedback
 * Don't make design too dark
 * Photo makes user hungry
-* Website slow in loading on iPhone 4, which is a particularly small phone
+* Website slow in loading on iPhone 4, which is a older phone that is particularly small